-In the rare event that the CITY is unable to perform a drug and alcohol test (i.e., employee is unconscious, employee is detained by law enforcement agency), the CITY may use drug and alcohol post-accident test results administered by local law enforcement officials in lieu of the test.
-The local law enforcement officials must have independent authority for the test and the employer must obtain the results in conformance with local law.
+In the rare event that the CITY is unable to perform a drug and alcohol test (i.e., employee is unconscious, employee is detained by law enforcement agency), the CITY may use drug and alcohol post-accident test results administered by local, state, or federal law enforcement officials in lieu of the test.
+The local, state, or federal law enforcement officials must have independent authority for the test and the employer must obtain the results in conformance with local law.